-This Spring, our center’s hosting a free online training series that helps prepare people for deep learning projects on NCSA’s HAL cluster.
-The weekly sessions are held every Wednesday from 3-5 p.m. on Zoom – varying sessions are offered in a hybrid in-person format.
-Each session features an expert instructor covering topics focused on familiarizing novel users with different aspects and uses of HAL and training them to build deep neural network models.
+Previously the center hosted a free online training series that helped prepare people for deep learning projects on NCSA’s HAL cluster.
+Each session featured an expert instructor covering topics focused on familiarizing novel users with different aspects and uses of HAL and training them to build deep neural network models.

 GETTING STARTED WITH HAL